 No Talent Present:Every aspect that makes a good comic book film is missing in Suicide Squad.
 Sound editing must have been an afterthought in post-production since every scene with “background” music turned into a music video while straining to hear the important dialogue.
 The fight choreography was elementary at best.
 Fight scenes were slow and anticipated with no surprises or moments that put me on the edge of my seat.
 Overall direction was lacking inspiration which is probably the most disappointing aspect of the film considering David Ayer is one of the best directors on the rise who utilizes a personal touch and creates relatable stories.
 This downfall was very visible when the finale was ripped straight from the first Avengers(2012) film, The AmazingSpider Man (2012), and Teenage Mutant Ninja Turtles (2014).

 Missing a Beginning: Suicide Squad jumps straight into a very long second act, completely skipping a real introduction.
 The first 15 minutes of the film is just one long trailer that felt like a commercial before the actual film started.
-This created some of the worst pacing any comic book film has ever produced.
+This created some of the worst pacing which I've seen featured in any comic book film.
 Not only was the second act long and drawn out but it was even difficult to pick when the third act began.
 You really only realize there was a third act when the end credits begin to roll.